sebastiencs/crash-test/README.md

 $ sudo ./run_test.sh bootstrap
 ```

-This will bootstrap the node on hangzhounet.
+This will bootstrap the node on ithacanet.
 After every `FUA` request, it will attempt to continue the bootstrapping process.
 The test takes several hours to complete.